TheCandidStartup/TheCandidStartup.github.io/_drafts/dynamodb-database-grid-view.md

 The more entities you have, the more you need to generalize the treatment of shared attributes.
 Each item has an Entity Id, a Related Id and a Sort String.
 Ids are strings and start with an entity type specific prefix.
 This is vital for keeping track of which entity is which and ensuring that entities of the same type sort together.
 The main table uses Entity Id as a partition key and Related Id as the Sort Key.
 The overloaded secondary index uses Related Id as the partition key and Sort String as the sort key.

 Related Id can be whatever you like depending on the access patterns you want to support.
-It can identify a contained sub-item as in a Pre-Joined table or it could be a foreign key to another top level entity used to model a many to one relationship.
+It can identify a contained sub-item, as in a Pre-Joined table, or it could be a foreign key to another top level entity used to model a many to one relationship.
 Need multiple relationships?
 Add another item for each related entity.

 Here's a single table representation of our sample data.